Shopping Sarasota: Where to Find Malls, Markets and Local Merchants

 The popular Westfield chain manages two malls in the area: Westfield Sarasota Square and Westfield Siesta Key.

 Westfield Sarasota Square – anchored by Costco and JCPenney – has dozens of name-brand stores for a full-day of shopping.
 In addition, find Old Navy, Lids, Victoria’s Secret and Justice.
-The mall also offer several dining options, such as Chick-Fil-A and Perry’s BBQ.
-Movie-goers can catch the latest releases at the AMC Theater located on site.
+The mall also offer dining options, such as Chick-Fil-A and Perry’s BBQ.
+Movie-goers catch the latest releases at AMC Theater.

 St. Armand’s Circle

-In addition to stores, guests have access to over 30 dining options, several spas and salons, and professional services.
-While browsing, take a moment to admire courtyards and antiques, as St. Armand’s was created by John Ringling who built the historic circus empire.
+In addition to stores, guests have access to over 30 dining options, spas, salons and professional services.
+While browsing, admire courtyards and antiques, as St. Armand’s was created by John Ringling who built the historic circus empire.

 Gulf Gate Village